Vanessafun/Code-Portfolio/proj2.md

 ## Question 1

-first,define a density function of bivariate gaussian, then a random-walk MCMC algorithm is used to simulates observations from this density.
+First,define a density function of bivariate gaussian, then a random-walk MCMC algorithm is used to simulates observations from this density.
 And there’s a contour plot of this bivariate density function in the bottom.